-It is said that he was held as a prisoner after he lost his kingdom in the war with Sansar Chand of Punjab in 1972.
+It is said that he was held as a prisoner after he lost his kingdom in the war with Sansar Chand of Punjab in 1792.
 He then was released by the Gurkha invaders 12 years later who handed over the state back to Ishwari Sen.

 Moreover, he was also given a reception on the occasion of his return to the state capital.
 To celebrate this occasion, the King invited everybody for a grand celebration and since then this celebration has been known as the Shivaratri festival day.

 As per the legend, during this period, all the sons of a King named Suraj Sen died.
-It is said that due to the immense grief, the King left the kingdom at the disposal of Madhavraiji (the reincarnation of Lord Krishna).
+It is said that due to immense grief, the King left the kingdom at the disposal of Madhavraiji (the reincarnation of Lord Krishna).
 He did so because, after the mishap, the King considered himself nothing but a humble servant of Kanha.

 This is also considered as one of the reasons why even today, while inaugurating the fair, the CM of the state performs puja of Lord Krishna and only after performing the rituals the celebrations begin.

-Shobha Yatra.
+1. Shobha Yatra.
 The procession of Shobha Yatra is the main highlight of the Shivaratri Fair in Mandi.
 The procession mainly starts from Bhootnath Temple where the people carry the deities in their Chariots towards Mandi while chanting religious hymns.
 This is essentially done to honour Mado Rai who is the local deity and protector of Mandi.

-Bhootnath Temple.
+2. Bhootnath Temple.
 The history of this temple dates back to the 16th century and the story behind the making of this temple is quite intriguing.
 According to folklore, it is said that the emperor dreamt about Lord Shiva, who is also known as Bhootnath, leaving one of his lingas at the Samkhetar village of Mandi.
 And the next morning, interestingly, he found the linga exactly where he had dreamt about.
 Seeing this, he decided to build a temple and named it Baba Bhootnath Temple.
 From then on, the Mandi Shivaratri Fair started.

 Situated in Himachal Pradesh, Mandi is a popular vacation destination in India.
 From Delhi, Mumbai, Bengaluru, this place is situated at a distance of around 429, 1,842, and 2,608 km respectively.
 Let's see how you can reach here by the following means of transportation.

 By Rail.
 You can travel to Mandi via train as well.
 The nearest railway station is the Joginder Nagar railway station.
-Mandi is located at a distance of about 55-65 km from this railway station.
+Mandi is located at a distance of about 55-75 km from this railway station.
 It lies in the Kangra Valley Railway line under the Firozpur Railway division.
 If you are planning to visit here from Delhi, then, you will first need to visit Kirtarpur Sahib via Delhi-Una Himachal Pradesh.
 And from Kirtarpur you will need to further cover a distance of nearly 134 km which will take you around 3.5 hours, depending upon weather and traffic conditions.
 After you deboard the train at Joginder Nagar, you can cover the remaining distance via cab.

 By Road.
 Traveling via road is always refreshing as well as soul rejuvenating so you can definitely opt for visiting Mandi via your own vehicle or even by a bus.
 The journey to Mandi can prove to be one of the best road trips you will ever take courtesy its fascinating landscapes.
 The town is very well connected via road networks to other Indian cities.
 From Ludhiana, you will need to cover a distance of around 231 km via NH205, from Chandigarh you will need to cover 193 km via NH154, from Jalandhar you will need to cover an approximate distance of 236 km via NH154.